lisongmin/home-infra-base/apps/traefik/README.md

-Update traefik crd and rbac from official traefik website via `./update.sh`
+Download traefik crds and rbac from official traefik website to `origin/` via `./update.sh`.